Q. What can I expect from my Listing Partner?

 A. First and foremost, expect consistent and open communication from your realtor.
-The goal of your Baja Buyers Brokerage Preferred Listing Partner, is to represent you throughout the sale of your home.
-At the time of listing, your realtor will collect the pertinent information and documentation regarding your home that is required by Baja Buyers Brokerage Preferred Listing Partners for listing your home.
+The goal of your Baja Buyers Brokerage Listing Partner, is to represent you throughout the sale of your home.
+At the time of listing, your realtor will collect the pertinent information and documentation regarding your home that is required by Baja Buyers Brokerage Listing Partners for listing your home.
 An official file of your home’s documentation will be houses within the Baja Buyers Brokerage record database.
 Throughout this initial preparation period, your property will be photographed and entered into our database and Baja Buyers Brokerage website, along with the local MLS.

 Q. When does marketing begin for my home?

 A. Your realtor will work with you to create a customized marketing plan for the selling of your home or home site.
 Beyond the standard For Sale Sign (if your community allows it) and MLS and Baja Buyers Brokerage website listing, your realtor will creatively market your home through the Keller Williams platforms, Internet, events, open houses, brochures, print media, electronic advertising and more.

 Q. Is it my realtor’s role to offer guidance regarding the state of my home?

 A. Absolutely.
 Trust that your realtor understands the local real estate landscape, most notably local comps and the latest marketing techniques.
 Your realtor will make suggestions regarding pricing the listing for rapid sale, staging and or improvements that may need to be made to the property features or landscaping in order to best present the home to the market.
 Remember – the homes that sell first are priced right and are in great condition!